Miss Atomic (pageants)

-Miss Atomic pageants are held in the United States, generally, in Nevada, to celebrate the City of Las Vegas's modernity.
+Miss Atomic was a designation given to several showgirls in the United States, generally in Nevada in the 1950s, to promote nuclear tourism in the city of Las Vegas and to capitalize on the imagery of the Atomic Age.

-The five "Miss Atomics"
+The "Miss Atomics"

 The pageants were "inspired by the cultural phenomena, Las Vegas decided to combine two of its major attractions—nuclear bombs and showgirls—into a beauty contest".
 There were only four "showgirl-turned-beauty-queens" and "there was no single Miss Atomic Bomb beauty pageant, and most of the queens were simply showgirls chosen for their radiant ... looks".
 "The queens came about in an only loosely related manner: atomic-themed, usually of the mushroom cloud variety, costumes."